Check the Calendar page for upcoming activities from these groups:

 The group is always looking for more members to participate (we require a minimum of 3-5 participants to hold each event).
 Please email Diane at firstname.lastname@example.org for more information or if you are interested in helping facilitate these outings.

-This group is designed for adults on the autism spectrum who like to participate in social activities, and are interested in getting to know others in loosely supported activities.
-An ASFV Board member organizes the events, and is always present to facilitate socialization for those who choose to attend.
+This social opportunity is designed for adults on the autism spectrum who like to participate in social activities, and are interested in getting to know others.

 Sensory Morning at Sky Zone Appleton